 Meanwhile, her little sister had one, threw a few others on the floor, and then decided she wasn’t that impressed.
 Oh well, at least she had one.

-So mummy had the rest, and I must say it was hard to decide whether the broccoli bites or the Baked Spinach Bites with Brussels Sprouts are the best.
+So mummy had the rest, and I must say it was hard to decide whether the broccoli bites or the Baked Veggie Tots are the best.
 I guess I will have to make both again to be 100% sure.

 So, no frying needed here, we are talking healthy food only.
 No added salt either, although I guess it could be argued that the Cheddar cheese is already salty.
 Not massively salty, anyway.
 I only added a tiny little bit of black pepper, and that’s pretty much it.